 Exiting the Piazza Navona and I continued my walk to the Pantheon – the world’s largest unreinforced concrete dome.
 It looks different from the rest of the Roman churches as it’s more ancient in the Roman Empire’s era.
-It’s one of the most ancient religious worship place back in the 7th century.
+It was one of the most ancient religious worship places back in the 7th century.

-Entry is free, and take a tour around the structure and I headed to the Trevi Fountain – My hotel was quite near to the fountain and so I had time to say goodbye to Rome the next morning @ the fountain – only me was there.
-However, in the afternoon the fountain was so crowded I had to squeeze myself just to get to the edge of the pool.
+Entry is free, and take a tour around the structure and head to the Trevi Fountain – My hotel was quite near to the fountain and so I had time to say goodbye to Rome the next morning @ the fountain – only I was there.
+However, in the afternoon the fountain was so crowded I had to squeeze me just to get to the edge of the pool.

 Trevi Fountain and the coin toss.
 The fountain was originally a freshwater supply, connected to two aqueducts in ancient Rome.
 Several projects were launched in an attempt to beautify the fountain, and eventually, Italian architect Nicola Salvi won the commission in a design contest and began the construction in 1732.
 The project was completed in 1762 and remained so for more than 250 years – a 26-meter high, 20-meter-wide Baroque-style fountain that we see today.